MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/introduction-faq-data-collection-toolset-tssv2.md

 Here are the steps for the logs collection and sharing process:

-> [NOTE]
+> [!NOTE]
 > The support representative will provide you with the full steps for the download and the data collection.

 1. The support representative identifies the problem and provides a certain TSSv2 cmdlet to collect the proper logs.
-2. Download the TSSv2.zip file and copy the file to the affected systems.
+2. Download the *TSSv2.zip* file and copy the file to the affected systems.
-3. Extract the TSSv2.zip file to a local folder in the affected systems, and run the TSSv2 cmdlet(s) from an elevated PowerShell command prompt simultaneously.
+3. Extract the *TSSv2.zip* file to a local folder in the affected systems, and run the TSSv2 cmdlet(s) from an elevated PowerShell command prompt simultaneously.
 4. When the issue is reproduced, stop the TSSv2 toolset by pressing any key.
 The logs are automatically zipped by TSSv2 afterwards.
 5. Upload the logs to a Microsoft secure file transfer site, which is provided by the support representative.